 How To: Clean Concrete

-In order to clean concrete outdoors, you can rent a pressure washer for use in combination with a biodegradable detergent.
-Indoors, your supplies are likely to be a bucket, detergent, and scrub brush, with or without a wet/dry vac at job’s end.
+- Cleaning concrete outdoors: you can rent a pressure washer for use in combination with a biodegradable detergent.

-Muriatic acid is also useful in cleaning excess smears of dried mortar and grout, or when attempting to alleviate tough rust stains.
-But please be advised that you must be extremely cautious with this powerful acid.
+However, please be advised that you must be extremely cautious with this powerful acid.
 Don’t even use muriatic acid unless you really need to.
-If you must, then be sure to wear protective gear (including protective clothing) and always follow the manufacturer’s directions for dilution.
-Allow for plenty of ventilation.
+If you must use it, be sure to wear protective gear (including protective clothing), and always follow the manufacturer’s directions for dilution.

 Concrete sealer is a reliable option for avoiding stains in the first place.
 Choose a clear silane- or siloxane-based water-repellent sealer and apply the product with a paint sprayer or roller.
 Sealing will not affect the appearance or traction of the concrete surface.

 If the damage has been done and no amount or degree of cleaning seems to be doing the trick, then, if it’s indoor concrete, consider applying a masonry primer and a masonry topcoat.
 Such a coating would hide the old stains and seal the concrete to prevent further staining.